nguyenkieuchauanh0908/RentalHubFE/README.md

 ![image](https://github.com/user-attachments/assets/647ec7f2-7314-452f-95b7-f18ad55eea41)

 # Main Features
-- Admin can manage users, employees, posts, hosts, forum
-- Admin can also see statics by years, export data
+- Basic authentication with reset token and access token (Login, Logout, Reset Password, Forget Password )
+- Users can search for suitable rental apartments
+- Users can register with valid profiles and addresses to become hosts and create rental posts
+- Forum for all users to access
+- Realtime Chat bot and Notification
+  ...

 # Installation
 - To run this repo, follow the steps:
  1. Clone this repo and open the terminal (make sure the directories point to the project included in this repo)
  2. Open the project and run <pre><code>npm install</code></pre> to install all necessary libraries or packages.
 In case there are any warnings due to deprecated versions of some libraries, you can also run <code>npm install --force</code></pre> and ignore them
  3. Run <pre><code>ng serve --port 4200</code></pre> (You can also run on port 4201 or 4202 as long as they must not be duplicated if you run more than two front-end servers at the same time )
- 4. Open the browser at http://localhost:4200/ (or http://localhost:4201/ or http://localhost:4202/ with 4200/4201/4202 are the port of your choice)
+ 4. Open the browser at http://localhost:4200/ (or http://localhost:4201/ or http://localhost:4202/ with 4200/4201/4202 as the port of your choice)
  # Testing Account
 1. Demo account for users
-    - email: duyen2k2@yopmail.com
+    - email: chauanh@yopmail.com
-    - password: duyen59@
+    - password: chauanh@123
 2. Demo account for admin:
     - email: 20110234@student.hcmute.edu.vn
     - password: chauanh@123